Noureddine Adam: 2013 conflict

-He was second in command to Michel Djotodia of the Seleka coalition of rebels.
-In March 2013, he played a decisive role in the final offensive in Bangui, which overthrew incumbent President François Bozizé.
-After seizing power, President Djotodia later appointed him as Minister of Public Security on 31 March 2013 but he was dismissed on 22 August 2013 and was appointed as national security adviser.
-After Seleka was officially disbanded in September 2013, Ex-seleka fighters formed new militias with the largest being FPRC, which was formed in May 2014 and initially led by Djotodia.
-He was sanctioned by the UN on 9 May 2014 for involving in diamond trafficking between CAR and Chad.
+He was second in command to Michel Djotodia of the Séléka coalition of rebels.
+In March 2013, he played a decisive role in the final offensive in Bangui, which overthrew then incumbent President François Bozizé.
+After seizing power, President Djotodia appointed him as Minister of Public Security on 31 March 2013 but he was dismissed on 22 August 2013 and appointed national security adviser.
+After Séléka was officially disbanded in September 2013, Ex-Séléka fighters formed new militias with the largest being FPRC, which was formed in May 2014 and initially led by Djotodia.
+He was sanctioned by the United Nations Security Council resolution 2134 on 9 May 2014 for: engaging in or providing support for acts that undermine the peace, stability or security of CAR and involving in diamond trafficking between CAR and Chad.
 As leader of FPRC, Noureddine Adam declared the autonomous Republic of Logone or Dar El Kuti on 14 December 2015 and intended Bambari as the capital, with the transitional government denouncing the declaration and the UN peacekeeping mission MINUSCA stating it will use force against any separatist attempt.
-By late 2016, the civil war was largely fighting between FPRC and a rival Exseleka faction called the Union for Peace in the Central African Republic (UPC) led by Ali Darassa.
+By late 2016, the civil war was largely fighting between FPRC and a rival ex-Séléka faction called the Union for Peace in the Central African Republic (UPC) led by Ali Darassa.

-On 17 December 2020, an FPRC faction led by Noureddine Adam joined the Coalition of Patriots for Change, while the faction led by Abdoulaye Hissene remained committed to the 2019 peace agreement.
+On 17 December 2020, an FPRC faction led by Noureddine Adam joined the Coalition of Patriots for Change, while the faction led by Abdoulaye Hissène remained committed to the 2019 peace agreement.

-On 28 July 2022, the ICC made public an arrest warrant against Noureddine Adam suspected of crimes against humanity and war crimes..
+On 28 July 2022, the International Criminal Court (ICC) made public an arrest warrant against Adam as a suspect of crimes against humanity and war crimes.
+In August 2023 he was injured during the Battle of Nyala while fighting on the side of Rapid Support Forces.